oven wave logo

 10. Faulty Temperature Sensor

-The temperature sensor in an oven is responsible for monitoring the temperature inside the oven and sending signals to the control board to adjust the temperature accordingly.
+The temperature sensor in an oven monitors the temperature inside the oven and sends signals to the control board to adjust the temperature accordingly.
 If the temperature sensor is faulty or broken, the oven will not be able to maintain a consistent temperature, and your food may not cook correctly.

-If you notice that your oven is either too hot or too cold, it is possible that the temperature sensor is malfunctioning, and you will need to replace it.
+If you notice that your oven is either too hot or too cold, the temperature sensor may be malfunctioning, and you will need to replace it.

 Conclusion